illuminatedspace/configs/README.md

 ### Install [Oh My Zsh](https://ohmyz.sh/)
-`sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`
+`sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"` Add the .zshrc from the repo, replacing any relevant secrets/passwords

 ### Install VScode
 Use the settings from the VScode set up files in the repo